(edited)

 These are the reasons why you need an effective dashboard for your users.

 Truly worthwhile digital interfaces seamlessly connect a platform with users.
-This has become even more important with the rise of Internet-of-Thing (IoT) connectivity.
+This has become even more important with the rise of Internet (IoT) connectivity.
 According to research from TechJury:

 • By 2025, more than 64 billion IoT devices will be used across the world.